 The UK Group may utilise tax incentives or opportunities for tax efficiencies where these are aligned with the intended policy objectives of the governments introducing those incentives and, in particular, where they are aligned with business and operational objectives.

 Group Tax may seek external advice in relation to tax planning or areas of complexity or uncertainty.

 Level of risk in relation to UK taxation that the UK Group is prepared to accept

-The UK Group does not engage in artificial transactions the sole purpose of which is to reduce UK tax.
+The Group’s appetite for tax risk is consistent with a desire to achieve certainty in our tax affairs The UK Group does not engage in artificial transactions in order to reduce UK tax.

 The UK Group will always be transparent with regards to any filing position taken where there may be uncertainty as to the application and interpretation of tax law.

 Approach of the UK Group towards its dealings with HMRC